-The answer lies in the previous section: Use gentle hair care products filled with natural ingredients that are proven to help manage dandruff.
+The answer lies in the previous section: Use gentle hair care products filled with plant-based ingredients that are proven to help manage dandruff.

 That's exactly what you'll find in our Hair + Scalp Therapy Shampoo and Conditioner.
 Each of these hair care products are gentle enough that they won't strip essential nutrients from your scalp and hair, and effective enough to soothe itchy, flaky scalps.

 Both our shampoo and conditioner are free of coal tar, parabens, sulfates, artificial fragrances, and other harmful ingredients.
 In lieu of nasty chemicals, they're packed with botanical, vitamin-rich, antibacterial, antifungal, and science-backed ingredients including: